aimeos/aimeos-docs/src/providers/service/delivery.md

 Regarding deliveries, shop owners are usually offering several delivery methods a customer can choose from but the shop owners also need to make sure that the orders are pushed to their back-end systems.
 Both is possible with delivery service providers which are the base for the configured delivery methods.

 A delivery method can be anything like delivering by courier service, mail, DHL, UPS or any other transportation company.
-What's displayed in the list of delivery methods the customers can select from is independent from the implementation of the delivery service provider underneath.
+What's displayed in the list of delivery methods the customers can select from is independent of the implementation of the delivery service provider underneath.
 This means that you can name the delivery method in the checkout process "Express delivery" but the configured delivery service provider class behind is "Manual" which only implies the orders will be exported from the shop database by hand.

-Depending of the delivery service provider implementation, it may send the orders in the required format to the ERP system of the shop owner or to a fulfillment company in a format understood by them.
+Depending on the delivery service provider implementation, it may send the orders in the required format to the ERP system of the shop owner or to a fulfillment company in a format understood by them.
 As sending orders is an asynchronous process started regularly in the background, it doesn't depend on any action of the customers besides their successful payment.

 Also the format is totally up to the other side: It can be CSV, XML or any other format you implement and delivered via HTTP, batch file transfer or another arbitrary protocol.